THE WARHOL PROJECT

 Pottery and ceramics provide clues to cultures both past and present.
 Students explore the cultural and historical importance of ceramics by creating pots using hand, coil, and slab building techniques.
 Students also learn to throw on a wheel, if available.
 Additionally, the artist teaches sculpture, relief tiling, and decorative techniques.

 A professional cartoonist introduces students to the history and art of cartooning.
 Students create their own political cartoons, comic books, or cartoon art.
 This program is easily integrated into the literacy curriculum.

 Students study textile arts with a LEAP fabric artist, learning the skills and techniques needed to create their own textile designs, banners, or quilts.
 Students use a variety of media and techniques including fabric, yarn, wire, paper weavings, tie-dye, resist dye, and soft sculpture.

 Students in grades 3–12 are introduced to creative design development as it relates to fashion designers, garments, and accessories in the fashion industry.
 The program focuses on the fashion industry and its connection to history and culture.
 Students research fashion online and learn the fundamentals of fashion design by creating their own unique garments and accessories.
-This program aligns with the national STEM initiatives.
+This program aligns with the national STEAM initiatives.

 Students study masterpieces from around the globe and create their own original artworks.
 For example, they may paint self-portraits in the style of Frida Kahlo or make illustrated scrolls modeled after Katsushika Hokusai's woodblock prints.
 Students also make African-style masks inspired by the Yoruba masters, or brilliant weavings and textile designs based on the work of South American artisans.